Het110904/Dual-Phase-Interleaved-Boost-Converter/README.md

 Minimized dead-time by shorting Pin 7 (Discharge) directly to Pin 5 (CT).

 **Stage 4: Soft-Start Circuit**
-Implemented a 4.4 µF (2 × 2.2 µF) capacitance on Pin 8 to ground for smooth start-up.
+Implemented a 4.4 µF (2 × 2.2 µF, 50 V) capacitor bank on Pin 8 to ground for smooth start-up.

 **Stage 5: Reference Network**
-Created a reference voltage divider from Pin 16 (5 V) to properly bias Pin 2.
+Created a reference voltage divider from Pin 16 (5 V) to properly bias Pin 2 with 2 x 10k ohm resistors in series from Pin 16 to Pin 2 towards GND.

 **Stage 6: Compensation Network**
 Added the series resistor and capacitor network between Pin 1 and Pin 9 for error amplifier stability.